 Age Distribution in the Workforce

-From 1999 to 2019 the share of older workers in the labour force grew by 190.3%.
-The growth in this workforce was concentrated in the years 2001 to 2012 which coincides with the baby boomer population entering the older worker demographic.
-Since 2016, older workers (55 years and over) have accounted for 23% of the total workforce, the highest proportion for this category on record (data available from 1976 to 2018).
-The share of individuals not in the labour force also grew for the older worker population by 24.6% from 2009 to 2019.
+The share of individuals not in the labour force also grew for the older worker population by 22.5% from 2010 to 2020.
 The greatest growth in this worker category not in the labour force grew the most from 2013 to 2015, with an average annual growth of 3.7%.
 The growth in both those in the labour force and those not in the labour force for the older workers demonstrates that Nova Scotia is experiencing the effect of an aging population.

 Youth (15 to 24 years) account for 14%, although this proportion was up slightly in 2018 and 2019 it is now back to its 2017 level.
 Many of the job losses from the COVID-19 pandemic occurred among youth.
 It may be that many youths have left the labour market until prospects improve.

 The prime working-age group (25 to 54 years) accounts for 62% of the total workforce.
 The share of the prime working-age group has steadily declined since it peaked at 75% in 1997.
 The graph below shows that the number of older adults (ages 55 years and over) in the labour force has increased by 27.2% since 2010 while it has decreased by 8.6% for those below 55 years of age.

 The labour force participation rate gives an indication of the willingness of those of working age to participate in the labour market.
 In addition to economic conditions, some factors that can affect participation rates include: